wp-plugins/alo-easymail/readme.txt

 * **Public (non-registered) users** can use a simple form (name and email) in order to subscribe; the form is in the widget and in the page.
 Safter sending their data, they will receive an email with an activation link.
 To confirm their subscription they just have to click the link.
 * In order to unsubscribe, the users can simply click the link they find at the bottom of every newsletter.

-**IMPORTANT NOTE:** there is a BUG in the cron of some of the latest versions of WP (it is a WP bug, not an easymail bug).
-See `Faq` for details.
+**Internationalization**

+Available languages:

+* English
+* Italian

+You can add or update the translation in your language.
+You can send [gettext PO and MO files](http://codex.wordpress.org/Translating_WordPress) to me so that I can bundle it into the plugin.
+You can download [the latest POT file from here](http://svn.wp-plugins.org/alo-easymail/trunk/languages/alo-easymail.pot).

+**IMPORTANT NOTE** - Some of the latest WP versions have a known bug in the wp_cron system (a WP bug, not an EasyMail bug).
+The latest EasyMail versions (v.1.6.x and v.1.7.x) WORK on WP 2.9.1 and 3.0-beta2.
+They DON'T work on WP 2.9 and 2.9.2.
+(It seems to work with WP 2.8.x series, but I advise to upgrade).
+More info on [plugin FAQ page](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-faq/).

 == Installation ==